pipes82/AMP_norm_integ/Overview_normalization_integration_AMP_meeting.md

 To identify different subpopulations of major cell types, I would perform the following steps:

-1. Normalization with scTransform or equivalent that separates cell sequencing depth from normalized expression values
+1. **Normalization** with scTransform or equivalent that separates cell sequencing depth from normalized expression values
-2. (Optional) If differences in clustering exist between samples/conditions, then integration would be employed
+2. (Optional) If differences in clustering exist between samples/conditions, then **integration** would be employed
-3. Clustering with a variety of resolutions
+3. **Clustering** with a variety of resolutions
-4. Cluster QC:
+4. **Cluster QC**:
 	- Exploring proportion cells per cluster by condition
  	- Identifying junk clusters (by nGene, nUMI, mitoRatio metrics)
   	- Looking at segregation due to cell cycle or condition
 5. Exploring known cell type markers for expected cell types to identify major clusters
-6. Performing marker identification to verify cell types identified by known markers and to determine identity of unknown cell type clusters.
+6. Performing **marker identification** to verify cell types identified by known markers and to determine identity of unknown cell type clusters.
-7. Subclustering for any cell types needing more detailed characterization.
+7. **Subclustering** for any cell types needing more detailed characterization.
-8. Pseudobulk differential expression analysis for identification of changes due to differences in condition.
+8. **Pseudobulk differential expression analysis** for identification of changes due to differences in condition.

-* If I am expecting
+* If I am exploring sex-specific differences between disease and healthy conditions, I would perform this workflow and perform the pseudobulk differential expression with an interaction term (e.g. ~ sex + condition + sex:condition).*

 # Normalization